|

 Introduction The

-following commentary is based on the NIV, 1994 edition of the Bible.
+following commentary is based on the 1984 edition of the New International

-the dating of this letter there seems to be much ambiguity concerning just
+the dating of this letter there seems to be much ambiguity about just when

 Timothy was in